Craig-Stoneham/Packer/README.md

 We welcome contributions from the community to improve and enhance Packer.
 If you'd like to contribute, please follow these steps:

-1. Fork the repository and create your branch from `main`.
+1. Fork the repository and create your branch from `master`.
 2. Make your changes, whether it's adding features, fixing bugs, or improving documentation.
 3. Open a pull request describing your changes for review.